namlani/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-To analysis on Kickstarter data in order to uncover trends.
+To analyze Kickstarter data in order to uncover trends.

 ## Analysis and Challenges